If you’re only just getting into natural skincare remedies, then the cures for acne may be far more commonplace than you realise.

 …and consequently, a recent study found that 100% of conventional Californian wines contain glyphosate residue.
 Glyphosate is now classed as a level 2A “probable carcinogen” by the World Health Organisation, and as for acne, small levels can devastate your acne-friendly gut bacteria.
 Organic wines contained 14 times less.

 Luckily, organic grapes are pretty cheap, at least here in England.
 Some claim that organic produce is drenched in pesticides anyway and that it’s all a big lucrative scam.
-However, this myth was disproved in a recent study on 99 Mediterranean vineyards; the conventional grapes all had detectable pesticide residue but the organic ones were undetectable.
+However, this myth was disproved in a recent study on 99 Mediterranean vineyards; the conventional grapes all had detectable pesticide residue, whereas in organic grapes they were undetectable.

 Organic grapes may even have higher levels of resveratrol, because sensing mould directly stimulates the skins to increase their resveratrol defences.
 When fungicides are applied, this stimulation is ended.